dankuck/dankuck.github.io/_posts/2020-05-14-trumans-map-2-making-beliefs-pay-rent.md

 I wish I’d had the stroke of genius to realize I was being tested.
 They must have worried that I would figure it out -- figure out that I lived in a fake world -- but I wasn’t there yet.

 Instead, a new probability went into orbit around my head.
 It was called *Something Is Wrong*, and it started vague and small.
-It would grow a lot.

 A car honked twice in the parking lot.
 It was Rebecca’s usual ride home.

 Rebecca didn’t move.

 “Truman…” she screwed up her eyebrows and her dad honked again.
 “Nevermind.
 I gotta go.
 I hope I see… I mean.
 Goodbye, Truman.”
-She hugged me, which was unusual, and started to rush away.
+She hugged me -- which was unusual -- and started to rush away.

 "Hey, Rebecca."